Rulesofgames/FitnessTracker-MyFitnessBuddy/README.md

 **Overview**
 This project is a full-stack web application that leverages Spring Tool Suite (STS) for backend development and a combination of frontend technologies, including JavaScript, HTML, CSS, and jQuery.
 The backend, powered by Java and the Spring Framework, serves as the middleware, while MySQL is used as the database layer.

-**Technologies Used**
-Frontend: JavaScript, HTML, CSS, jQuery, AJAX
-Backend: Spring Tool Suite (STS), Java, Spring Framework
+**Technologies Used**: JavaScript, HTML, CSS, jQuery, AJAX, Spring Tool Suite (STS), Java, Spring Data, Spring MVC, MySQL
-Database: MySQL

 **Features**